2026/27 AACOMAS Application Guide (With Screenshots)

 screenshot of AACOMAS application for DO applicants, citizenship information fields

-Family Information*: Fill out basic information about your parents/guardians, including residence location, occupation, education level, and household role.
+5. Family Information: In this optional section, fill out basic information about your parents or guardians, including residence location, occupation, education level, and household role.
 You will have the option to select whether a family member is living, deceased, or if you are unsure.

 screenshot of AACOMAS application for DO applicants, family information fields

-Race & Ethnicity*: Select your race and ethnicity.
+6. Race & Ethnicity: Optionally, select your race and ethnicity.

 screenshot of AACOMAS application for DO applicants, race and ethnicity fields

-Influences: Use this section to describe why you’re interested in osteopathic medicine and prior career experience.
+7. Influences: Describe why you’re interested in osteopathic medicine, and list relevant career experience.
 If you have any MD or DO family members, you’ll provide information about them here, including your relationship, first and last name, school attended, and graduation date.

 screenshot of AACOMAS application for DO applicants, influences fields